 The bacteria that develop bad odours normally prefer poorly ventilated, stagnant conditions where they can more easily grow and develop.
 These rancid conditions can often be easily fixed by ensuring regular circulation of fresh air.

 Due to the large amount of equipment owned, many companies and big facilities opt for a maintenance plan for HVAC systems.
-CMMRs make it easier to find and signal issues in HVAC equipment early on and ensure they are not left unattended to.
+CMMS software makes it easier to find and signal issues in HVAC equipment early on and ensure they are not left unattended to.
 A software solution like Infraspeak can help you to create a plan that will allow you to:

 • Check filtration levels;